Financial-Times/dotcom-page-kit/docs/design-decisions/html-templating.md

 ## Conclusion

-The Anvil team chose to use JSX instead of Handlebars for rendering HTML because it works well on both the server and client-side, is supported by many tools out of the box, enables access to a wide ecosystem of tools, can be used with a variety of different libraries, and is what the _majority of the customer products engineering team want to use_.
+The Page Kit team chose to use JSX instead of Handlebars for rendering HTML because it works well on both the server and client-side, is supported by many tools out of the box, enables access to a wide ecosystem of tools, can be used with a variety of different libraries, and is what the _majority of the customer products engineering team want to use_.